This is some text inside of a div block.

 In the highly unlikely event that there’s nothing confidential in your business plan or pitch deck, there’s nothing that could raise eyebrows in your financial statement, or there’s nothing that you’d want industry rivals to see in your company strategy documents, you should be absolutely fine without a data room.

-Setting up your investor data room
+Leverage your data room as follows:

 Why?
 The likelihood is that investors will already have seen at least some of these documents but they’re the most important of all, so should be included.
 It should go without saying that none of the information in the documents should conflict with information elsewhere in the data room.